 Tommy Gonzalez was appointed City Manager of El Paso, Texas, in June 2014.
 As City Manager, Mr. Gonzalez leads the 21st largest city in the United States.
 Mr. Gonzalez is a results-oriented, strategic leader with approximately three decades of management experience in the public sector; and some experience in the private sector.
 Currently, he oversees a budget of approximately $1 billion in operations and $1 billion in capital expenditures; while leading more than 6,000 employees.

 In 2019 and again in 2020, Mr. Gonzalez led his team in making national history, as the City of El Paso became the largest municipality to earn the Texas Award for Performance Excellence from the Texas Quality Foundation for two consecutive years.
-The City also won the All-America City (AAC) Award in 2018 and 2020, and was named an AAC finalist in 2019.
-Under Mr. Gonzalez’s leadership, the City of El Paso achieved $113 million in cost savings.
+The City also won the All-America City (AAC) Award in 2018 and 2020, and 2021; and was named an AAC finalist four years in a row.
+Under Mr. Gonzalez’s leadership, the City of El Paso achieved $160 million in cost savings.
 He has revamped the City’s budgeting process by reducing cycle time from four months to a one-day budget session.
-He did this by having year round discussions on the budget during each council meeting, better informing the public and the city council on important budget matters in real time.
+He did this by having year-round discussions on the budget during each council meeting, better informing the public and the city council on important budget matters in real time.

 In addition to his strong financial stewardship, Mr. Gonzalez has extensive experience in quality and performance excellence initiatives.
 He serves as an expert resource on transformational change within organizations.
 Mr. Gonzalez received national recognition when awarded the 2019 Baldrige Foundation Leadership Excellence Award in the Government sector by the Malcom Baldrige Foundation in Washington, D.C.
 The award recognizes role-model leaders in their field.
 Mr. Gonzalez also received the 2019 United States-Mexico Chamber of Commerce Border City Leadership Award.
 He received this recognition for his leadership and commitment for growing a dynamic economic development that El Paso has experienced in recent years, which has improved job growth and wage increases, while maintaining healthy public finances and ongoing partnerships with Mexican public and private sector entities; making the El Paso-Juarez region a top trade location in North America.